iam-py-test/unwanted-program-removal-tool/README.md

 # Unwanted program removal tool
 A tool for removing PUPs using signatures

+## Note
+I am not currently maintaining this project, so it may have false positives and will NOT detect new threats.
+I am working on a complete rewrite, including a GUI and a better detection engine, but it may be a while.

 **WARNING: Due to a bug, the current version flags _ALL_ files as malware.
 As this may cause harm to your system, please upgrade to the latest version before running this tool**